Nicolas Cage: Political views and religious beliefs

-Cage grew up in a family of Catholic background, but does not talk about religion publicly and refuses to answer religion-connected questions in his interviews.
+Cage grew up in a family of Catholic background, but he does not talk about religion publicly and refuses to answer religion-connected questions in his interviews.
 When asked about whether he could relate to his character's lack of religious belief in Knowing, Cage replied, "You know, any of my personal beliefs or opinions run the risk of impinging on your own relationship with the movie.
 I think movies are best left enigmatic.
 Left raising more questions than answers.
 I don't want to ever preach, so that's what you get from a movie; that's far more interesting than anything I could offer."

 During his visit to University of California, Santa Cruz, he stated that he is not a politically active actor and that he can do it in his work as he learned "more about nuclear power from the movie The China Syndrome."
 Cage endorsed Andrew Yang for president during the 2020 election.

 At one point in his life, Cage had decided that he wanted to develop the philosophical aspect of his nature, and he went on a quest to find the Holy Grail.
 Cage traveled to England to look for it, but also looked at some areas of the United States.